Skip to content

 """

-return colors[colorspace]
+return self.to(colorspace)

 @property